 https://maps.app.goo.gl/wpujcjc5PkpFnAxs6

-University Auditorium was the site of several Mudcrutch concerts sponsored by The Rose Community from 1971-1973, including one that had Lynyrd Skynyrd as the opening act on Aug.
-21, 1971.
+University Auditorium was the site of several Mudcrutch concerts from 1971-1973, including one that had Lynyrd Skynyrd as the opening act.

-Listen to a Mudcrutch show that is noted to have been here on Jan.
+Listen to part of a Mudcrutch show that is noted to have been recorded in University Auditorium on Jan.
 14, 1971, in this bootleg soundboard recording:

 https://www.youtube.com/watch?v=bl4VeidzKos